Baqir110/Baqir110/README.md

 # Hi, I am Muhammad Baqir 👋
 DevOps Engineer and master's student in International Software Systems Science at the University of Bamberg.
-I specialize in DevOps, cloud infrastructure, platform reliability, MLOps, and CI/CD automation, focusing on building scalable, automated, and observable systems.
+I build and operate end-to-end systems across cloud infrastructure, automation, CI/CD, Kubernetes, observability, and MLOps turning ideas into scalable, automated, and production-ready platforms.

 ---